LucHermitte/VimFold4C/README.md

 from a C#/Java/... ftplugin should do the trick.

-However, I'm unlikelly to handle specials cases in those languages.
+However, I'm unlikely to handle specials cases in those languages.

 ## TO DO
 There is still a lot to be done: